Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Related works

-The superior performance of CNNs is rooted in their complex architectures and huge amounts of parameter, which thereby restrict the interpretation of their internal working mechanisms\cite{li2020interpretable}.
-Instead of using single filters, several works\cite{hu2021architecture,li2020interpretable} are devoted to explaining the learned semantic concepts by finding the inference substructures of the networks.
-For example, the NAD\cite{hu2021architecture} employ information bottleneck to entangle the inference sub-routes of different classes.
-The sparsity of neural networks indicates three important conclusions which support our work: 1) the model parameters are not equally important to the model performance, i.e, the output tasks of the models always select the substructures of the full-size models for inference; 2) the magnitudes of connection filters can be selected as the effective measurement to evaluate their importance to the model output tasks; 3) the deep neural networks are usually over-parameterization, which have enough capacity for multi-task learning.
-In terms of training MONs, we hope the tasks to dominate the optimization of their preferred connection filters, which require the disentanglement of the neural networks firstly.
-Toward this end, the proposed DR-MGF introduces the learnable task-importance variables to replace the magnitudes of shared filters.
-During the training process, the task-preferred substructures are gradually shaped by task-importance variables.
+The superior performance of DNNs is rooted in their complex architectures and huge numbers of filters, which thereby restrict the interpretation of their internal working mechanisms\cite{li2020interpretable}.
+Several works\cite{hu2021architecture,li2020interpretable} have been proposed to explain the learned semantic concepts by identifying the inference substructures of the networks.
+For example, NAD\cite{hu2021architecture} employs information bottleneck to disentangle the inference sub-routes of different classes.
+The sparsity of DNNs indicates three important conclusions that support our work: 1) the model parameters are not equally important to model performance, i.e., the task performance often relies on a certain sparse substructures of the model; 2) the magnitudes of filters can serve as an effective measure to evaluate their importance to different tasks; 3) DNNs are typically over-parameterized and thus possess sufficient capacity for learning multiple objectives.